ERISA LTD Lawsuits

 Some states have passed laws forbidding LTD insurance carriers from selling policies containing discretionary clauses.
 California is one such state.
 That means, for all intents and purposes, discretionary clauses are illegal in California and almost all (if not all) cases will be decided under the de novo standard.
 This is great news for LTD claimants in California.

 California disability attorney Joseph Dang is available for free consultations to discuss your options if your LTD claim has been wrongfully denied or terminated.
-Call us today at (858) 999-2870, or Toll-Free at (888) 320-2058.
+Call us today at (858) 999-2870, Toll-Free at (866) JOE-DANG or (866) 563-3264.
 Or just fill out our contact form on this page and we will respond promptly.

 Mr. Dang may give you guidance as to whether an ERISA long-term disability lawsuit is appropriate in your case.